microsoft/Windows-driver-samples/print/v4PrintDriverSamples/v4PrintDriver-HostBasedSampleDriver/README.md

 ---
 topic: sample
-description: Demonstrates how to support host-based devices that use the v4 print driver model and are connected via USB.
+description: "Demonstrates how to support host-based devices that use the v4 print driver model and are connected via USB."
 languages:
 - javascript
 - xml